-Another transcript, this time for a piece that kind of got lost along the way.
-This interview with Kyle MacLachlan, concentrating specifically on Dune and Blue Velvet (apologies to Twin Peaks fans, but sadly it wasn’t part of the agenda), was scheduled to coincide with the release of a DVD/Blu-ray box-set of David Lynch films, from Universal.
+A transcript for a piece that kind of got lost along the way.
+This interview with Kyle MacLachlan, concentrating specifically on Dune and Blue Velvet, was scheduled to coincide with the release of a DVD/Blu-ray box-set of David Lynch films, from Universal.
 A short version went alongside the review in the relevant section of Empire magazine, and the full thing was supposed to go on the website.
-However, a manufacturing fault with the Blu-rays lead to them being withdrawn after release, so online publication of the full interview was held back.
+But then a manufacturing fault with the Blu-rays lead to them being withdrawn after release, so online publication of the full interview was held back.
 And by the time the discs had resurfaced, the moment had basically passed and the interview wasn’t used in full after all.

 So this is it, and it’s an interview I especially remember.
 As is often the case with these things, the interview was by phone and I only had a very short time-slot (because I was in a queue with other interviewers).
 But a couple of hours after our initial fifteen minutes, my phone rang, and it was Kyle again, saying that he didn’t feel we’d had long enough and he wanted to keep talking.
 That had never happened to me before and has yet to happen again.
 It’s one reason in particular that I wanted to make sure the full version found its way online.